Commercial Vehicle Loading Zone Pilot Pricing Project

 SDOT is currently evaluating new strategies for managing commercial vehicle load zones (CVLZs) in downtown Seattle.
 Specifically, the pricing pilot project will look at how technology and pricing strategies can make more efficient use of CVLZs Downtown.
 During the pilot, SDOT may also review potential policy changes to the CVLZ program to ensure it is operating efficiently.
 This pilot project is funded by a grant from the Federal Highway Administration.

 Here is a project brief including the study area map.

 SDOT is meeting with stakeholders and reaching out to parking technology companies to design the pilot project.
-Installation is slated for the end of 2014.
+Installation is slated for 2015.

 The CVLZ program has been in place since 1990.
 It provides curb zones that are restricted for loading by commercial vehicles with a 30 minute limit.
 Commercial vehicles purchase an annual permit or pay by use.
 SDOT issues over 4,000 CVLZ permits per year.

 SDOT and consultant staff reached out to companies that own multiple CVLZ permits to understand how the program is currently working.
 This outreach identified the following: